Code-Institute-Submissions/patterns_for_fashion/README.md

         -   on medium size: 2 cards per row;
         -   on large size:3 cards per row;
         -   on extra large 4 cards per row;
-    -   The card/set of cards rows are divided inbetween by the a horizontal rule.
+    -   The card/set of cards rows are divided vertically by the a horizontal rule.
-1. Product detail page: cards per row
+1. Product detail page:
     -   Displays each individual product when selected from the products page.
     -   Renders the product details like image, title, price, category and rating.
     -   The user can choose a size from the size dropdown list.
 The size M is selected by default.